OscarEwen/OpenAgar-GOVLab-RMIT/README.md

 - docker
 - docker-compose

+Then run:
+- `docker compose build` followed by
+- `docker compose up`

-Then run `docker compose build` followed by `docker compose up`, the compose file is configured to spawn 6 FSM bots and have the server accessible at `http://localhost:3000`.
+The compose file is configured to spawn 6 FSM bots and have the server accessible at `http://localhost:3000`.

 ### Using Docker Containers
 1. From root change directory to "webserver" `cd webserver/`